 - the number of days remaining to run is calculated in days then month because the Guidelines give examples of this type (see for example Directives D-VII 4.3)

-- the recovery period until #8217; until expiration is also calculated in days then month.
+- the recovery time until expiry is also calculated in days then month.

-This is not really invented (especially that in the previous directives, it was stated that the calculation was done in days-months then months-days & #8230;).
+This is not really invented (especially that in the previous directives, it was indicated that the calculation was done in days-months then months-days ...).

-This method of calculation nevertheless raises a concern if the expiration of the deadline arrives on July 31 and the deadline was suspended on June 25: we only have 30 days in June and therefore how should we count?
+This method of calculation nevertheless poses a concern if the expiration of the deadline arrives on July 31 and the deadline was suspended on June 25: we only have 30 days in June and therefore how should we count?
 5 days + 1 month + 1 day?
-Brief & #8230; if you have the answer, don't hesitate!
+Anyway… if you have the answer, don't hesitate!

 Suppose that a stay of proceedings occurs during the 6 months of the R70 (1) EPC to submit the request for examination.